Survival-SDK/vgazer/README.md

 $ make sample_library lib=cjson arch=x86_64 os=debian ver=stretch
 ```

+### Bugs
+Building gcc compilers with glibc as standard library currently broken.
+Temporary solution - using compilers from your distriburion repo.
+Not working
+on Debian Stretch because repos of Debian Stretch does not contain all needed
+crosstoolchain packages.
+Debian users need use Debian Buster or above.
+Also
+currently not possible to install gcc compilers with glibc on Alpine Linux with
+help of vgazer.

 # Copying:
 Source code of library released to public domain (CC0 license)